Fall Prevention Tips

 The Importance of Preventing Falls in the Elderly

 As people age, falling becomes more likely to lead to long-term consequences from broken bones or head injuries.
 For adults over age 65, one in five falls results in serious injury, according to the Centers for Disease Control and Prevention (CDC).
-This is why preventing falls is one of the most proactive things you can do to stay healthy and independent.
+This is why preventing falls is one of the most proactive things you can do to stay healthy while enjoying an independent living lifestyle.

 The CDC reports that each year, 2.5 million seniors are treated in an emergency room for a fall-related injury.
 In fact, one in three people over age 65 will experience a fall every year.
 Unfortunately, after the first fall, chances of falling again double.